FREQUENTLY ASKED QUESTIONS

 Is there a fee for the placement class?

-There is not a fee to audition.
-If enrolling, there is an annual registration fee.
+There is not a fee, but if enrolling, there is an annual registration fee.

 Do adults need to audition for classes?